 A leading community in which to live, work and thrive

 One of Minnesota’s fastest growing cities, Woodbury is now the state’s 9th largest city.
-The population of more than 65,000 is projected to reach 84,000 by 2030 and is expected to continue attracting new residents for years to come.
+The population of close to 70,000 (26,000 households) is projected to reach 88,000 by 2040 and is expected to continue attracting new residents for years to come.
 It is in close proximity to major employment centers, as well as the St. Croix River Valley, providing a beautiful natural setting and year-round recreational opportunities.

 Woodbury is recognized as a well-educated, stable and professional community with a significant workforce in the medical and high-tech fields.
 According to the 2010 U.S. Census, 60.5 percent of residents age 25 or older are college graduates.

 One of Woodbury’s greatest assets is its growing diversity.
 Between 2000 and 2010, racial diversity in Woodbury increased from 10 percent to 25 percent, according to U.S. Census data.
 Woodbury’s percentage of

 non-whites is now among the highest in the Twin Cities.

 Year after year, Woodbury proves itself to be a fantastic place to live, work and thrive.
 According to the 2017 Community Survey, 92 percent of those surveyed rated the quality of life in Woodbury as “Good” or “Excellent.”

 Woodbury schools are often among top ten lists in the state.
 The majority of the city is located in the South Washington County School District 833.
 The Stillwater Area Schools (District 834) and the North St. Paul-Maplewood-Oakdale (District 622) also provide service to the community.
 There also are private and charter school options for students.